 - Cursed with Awesome: Rogue's powers mean that she cannot touch anyone who isn't a Kryptonian, until she finally gets a special bracelet.

-- Dating Catwoman: Clark ends up dating Mystique.
+- Dating Catwoman: Clark ends up dating, and later marrying, Mystique.

 - Deserted Island: An artificial one is created via Holodeck-style technology and is used to help rehabilitate X-23.
 It is later used to help Wanda Maximoff learn to control her powers.